 Open the vault with the correct password and it acts like a virtual drive or folder.
 Save or copy files to the vault and they're automatically encrypted; open or view them and they're decrypted.
 You don't have to worry about the technicalities, though, because the vault works just like any other drive or storage device.

 Once you're logged out, though, the vault is inaccessible to any else.
 If you lose a protected USB key and the finder plugs it into another computer which doesn't have ESET's Secure Data installed, they won't see the encrypted folder.
 If they have Secure Data they'll be prompted for the password, but unless they know or can guess it, your data will be safe.

 Secure Data is a simple and effective way to protect your most important files from snoopers, and it's not a feature you'll get with most security suites.
-You can get freeware tools that perform similar tasks, though, and on balance we're not sure Secure Data or the Password Manager are enough to justify signing up for ESET Smart Security Premium.
-Issues and limitations with ESET's suites mean ESET NOD32 Antivirus is our pick of the range.
+You can get freeware tools that perform similar tasks, though, and on balance we're not sure Secure Data, the Password Manager and Live Guard are enough to justify signing up for ESET Smart Security Premium.
+These limits and other issues with ESET's suites mean ESET NOD32 Antivirus is our pick of the range.